 But even the planhs aren’t that grim.

-trades his panoply for a cilice and prayer beads
+trades his panoply for cilice and prayer beads,

 With great leaf-turning-over verse

-which is what finally led me to what
+which is what made me think of Arthur

-the simulacra of a song that goes like this
+the simulacrum of a song that goes like this

 like the scene where Arthur fights the Black Knight.